ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 Note the use of pipes to concatenate functions in a very readable way.

 The `nameparser()` provides also information about the rank of the taxon (in column `rankmarker`), a mandatory field for publishing checklists on GBIF, which sometimes misses in the original checklists.
 Checking the correctness of the parsing is part of the publisher's homework.

-## R Markdown websites

-You successfully mapped your checklist data, you documented all your steps by adapting the RMarkdown.
-How to publish the mapping in the most easy and at the same time visually appealing way?
-We came up to use R Markdown websites: https://rmarkdown.rstudio.com/rmarkdown_websites.htm.
-Check it out yourself by examining one of the [examples](https://github.com/trias-project/checklist-recipe/wiki/Examples) we provided in the wiki!

 # Conclusion